marcelo-ochoa/servers/src/oracle/README.md

 Sample prompts using the Oracle Database sample HR schema and [Oracle Database 23ai Free embedded database - Faststart - Docker Desktop Extension](https://open.docker.com/extensions/marketplace?extensionId=mochoa/oraclefree-docker-extension) .

-- connect to host.docker.internal:1521/freepdb1 using hr as user and hr_2025 as password using oracle mcp server
+- orcl-connect to host.docker.internal:1521/freepdb1 using hr as user and hr_2025 as password using oracle mcp server
-- query SELECT COUNTRY_NAME, CITY, COUNT(DEPARTMENT_ID)
+- orcl-query SELECT COUNTRY_NAME, CITY, COUNT(DEPARTMENT_ID)
 FROM COUNTRIES JOIN LOCATIONS USING (COUNTRY_ID) JOIN DEPARTMENTS USING (LOCATION_ID) WHERE DEPARTMENT_ID IN
  (SELECT DEPARTMENT_ID FROM EMPLOYEES
   GROUP BY DEPARTMENT_ID
   HAVING COUNT(DEPARTMENT_ID)>5)
 GROUP BY COUNTRY_NAME, CITY
-- explain the execution plan
+- orcl-explain the execution plan
 - visualize above execution plan in text mode
-- get stats of COUNTRIES, LOCATIONS and DEPARTMENTS
+- orcl-stats of COUNTRIES, LOCATIONS and DEPARTMENTS
 - based on above table and index stats rewrite above query with a better execution plan
 - visualize original and rewritten execution plan